 You may not remove window screens at any time.
 Throwing any object out of a residence window or balcony is prohibited.
-Food, plants, shoes, flags, banners, or other items are not permitted outside windowsills or balconies unless granted permission by the Associate Director for of Campus Life for Residence Life & Housing.
+Food, plants, shoes, flags, banners, or other items are not permitted outside windowsills or balconies unless granted permission by the Residence Life & Housing office.